ashastar/Data-Engineering-Notes/Interview Questions.md

 ## 60. How Do You Implement Single Sign-On (SSO) in Azure?
 Solution: Configure Azure AD Sync to use single sign-on, allowing users to log in once for access to multiple systems.

+# Azure Data Engineer Interview Questions and Answers (Continued)

+## 61. What do Azure Data Factory's ARM Templates do?
+What do they serve?
+ARM templates are JSON files that define the infrastructure for ADF pipelines, such as linked services, datasets, and activities.
+They are used to move code from development to higher environments like Production or Staging.

+## 62. How can we use Data Factory to move code to higher environments?
+Create a feature branch, merge it after verification, and publish the development branch’s code, generating ARM templates for promotion to environments like Staging or Production.

+## 63. What are the three tasks that Azure Data Factory supports?
+ADF supports:
+- **Data Movement Activities**: Transfer of data.
+- **Data Transformation Activities**: Transforming data.
+- **Control Flow Activities**: Controlling the flow within pipelines.

+## 64. What are the two categories of computing environments supported by Data Factory?
+- **On-Demand Computing Environment**: ADF-managed environment with cluster creation and deletion.
+- **Bring Your Own Environment**: ADF manages existing on-premises infrastructure.

+## 65. What are the four steps of the ETL process?
+1. **Integrate and Collect**: Attach to data sources.
+2. **Transform**: Process data using tools like Hadoop or Spark.
+3. **Publish**: Upload data to destinations like Azure SQL.
+4. **Monitor**: Monitor the pipeline using built-in ADF tools.

+## 66. Which activity should you use for running a query?
+**Lookup Activity**: Used for querying or retrieving outputs like singleton values, arrays, or control flow activities such as ForEach.

+## 67. Can a pipeline run with parameters in ADF?
+Yes, parameters are first-class citizens in ADF and can be passed when triggering a pipeline.

+## 68. What is Execute Notebook Activity in ADF?
+It is used to send code to the Databricks cluster.
+Parameters can be passed using the baseParameters property.

+## 69. What ADF constructs are available?
+- **@parameter**: Used to pass values.
+- **@coalesce**: Handles null values.
+- **@activity**: Consumes activity output in subsequent activities.

+## 70. Can CI/CD be used with ADF for code deployment?
+Yes, ADF fully supports CI/CD pipelines through Azure DevOps and GitHub for continuous integration and delivery of data pipelines.

+## 71. What are variables in ADF?
+Variables store values within an ADF pipeline.
+They can be system variables (e.g., pipeline name) or user-defined variables.

+## 72. What are Data Flow Maps?
+Visually designed transformations in ADF that execute data processing in Apache Spark clusters.

+## 73. What is Copy Activity in ADF?
+Copy Activity is used for transferring data from a source to a destination, transforming it during the process if needed.

+## 74. Can you explain Copy Activity in more detail?
+Copy Activity extracts, transforms, and writes data into destination data stores, handling actions like compression, table mapping, and serialization.

+## 75. How can you schedule a pipeline in ADF?
+You can schedule a pipeline using tumbling window triggers, schedule triggers, or event-based triggers.

+## 76. When is ADF the best option?
+ADF is ideal when you need a cloud-based, integrated platform for managing large amounts of data, with graphical tools and minimal infrastructure management.

+## 77. How do you access the remaining 90 dataset types in ADF?
+You can access them through Mapping Data Flow or by staging the data using Copy Activity.

+## 78. Can you create a new column in ADF?
+Yes, by using the derived column transformation in Mapping Data Flow, you can create or modify columns.

+## 79. What is the purpose of the Lookup Activity in ADF?
+Lookup Activity retrieves data from the source dataset and is often used for configuration or decision-making in the pipeline.

+## 80. What is Get Metadata Activity in ADF?
+This activity retrieves metadata from a dataset, which can then be used in expressions or subsequent activities.

+## 81. How do you debug an ADF pipeline?
+ADF offers debugging options to test and troubleshoot pipeline code without fully running the pipeline.

+## 82. What are breakpoints in an ADF pipeline?
+Breakpoints allow you to stop pipeline execution at a specific activity for focused debugging.

+## 83. What is the primary function of the ADF Service?
+ADF orchestrates the movement and transformation of data across various sources, serving as an ETL/ELT tool in big data solutions.

+## 84. What is a data source in ADF?
+A data source in ADF can be any system holding data, whether it's structured or unstructured, such as databases, files, images, or media.

+## 85. How can you copy data from multiple sheets in an Excel file?
+Use ADF's binary format to copy data from multiple Excel sheets without specifying individual sheet names.

+## 86. Is nested looping possible in ADF?
+While ADF does not directly support nested loops, you can call loop activities indirectly by using Execute Pipeline within another loop.

+## 87. How can you move multiple tables between data centers in ADF?
+Use ForEach and Copy Activity to iterate through a list of tables and copy them between data stores.

+## 88. What are some limitations of ADF?
+- No direct support for nested looping.
+- Lookup Activity has a limit of 5000 rows.
+- Activity and container limits in pipelines.

+## 89. Which integration runtime should you use for copying data from an on-premises SQL Server?
+Use the Self-Hosted Integration Runtime to copy data from on-premises SQL Server instances.

+## 90. What is Azure Data Factory?
+ADF is a serverless, cloud-based ETL and data integration service for automating data movement and transformation across various sources.

+## 91. Is ADF an ETL or ELT tool?
+ADF supports both ETL and ELT paradigms.

+## 92. Why is ADF required?
+ADF orchestrates processes to transform raw data into usable business insights, necessary for managing growing amounts of big data.

+## 93. How is ADF different from traditional ETL tools?
+ADF differs in its enterprise readiness, cloud scalability, UI-driven transformations, and support for both on-premises and cloud environments.

+## 94. What are the different pipeline execution methods in ADF?
+You can run pipelines in debug mode, manually via Trigger Now, or schedule them with triggers.

+## 95. What do Linked Services in ADF do?
+Linked Services represent data stores or compute environments for executing pipeline activities.

+## 96. What is Integration Runtime (IR) in ADF?
+IR provides the compute environment in which ADF activities are executed, serving as the connection between activities and services.

+## 97. What types of Integration Runtimes are supported by ADF?
+ADF supports three types of IR:
+- **Azure IR** for cloud data stores and services.
+- **Self-Hosted IR** for private network and on-premises data stores.
+- **Azure SSIS IR** for running SSIS packages.

+## 98. What is required to run SSIS packages in ADF?
+You need to create an SSIS Integration Runtime and an SSISDB Catalog hosted in Azure SQL Server or Azure SQL Managed Instance.

+## 99. Is there a limit on the number of Integration Runtimes?
+The default limit for datasets, pipelines, linked services, triggers, integration runtimes, and private endpoints is 5000 in a Data Factory.

+## 100. What is Microsoft Azure?
+Microsoft Azure is a cloud computing platform that provides services like infrastructure, platforms, and software as a service (IaaS, PaaS, and SaaS).
+It enables users to access various cloud services, such as computing, storage, and networking, on demand.